Kirkland & Ellis

 The US giant’s lean teams are said to readily yield “incredibly complex and engaging work”.
 The general rule appears to be that “trainees are offered as much responsibility and exposure as they would like and can handle”.
 Plus “trainees are able to take ownership of more stimulating elements of transactions at a very early stage, and are actively encouraged to be vocal about the kinds of projects and tasks which we feel would be beneficial to our development as lawyers”.

 But, again, the go-getter type is essential to thriving in the firm which, Legal Cheek is told, operates as a fiercely competitive meritocracy.
 “Don’t expect much interaction if you aren’t engaging and bold,” explains one insider.
-Another claims that “if you weren’t working 2,000-2,500 in billables a year you were under capacity, anything less than 50 hours a week to a client is evidence that you might get ripped into corporate M&A deals, regardless of what seat you sit in.”
+Another claims that “if you weren’t working 2,000-2,500 in billables a year you were under capacity, anything less than 50 hours a week to a client is evidence that you might get ripped into corporate M&A deals, regardless of what seat you sit in”.

 That said, trainees seem fine with this pact of top pay, more independence and high quality work.
 “The firm is open about the fact that it requires applicants to have a greater appetite for responsibility than elsewhere, and taking on more responsibility requires a greater time commitment”, noting that “partners and associates are very good at respecting weekends/annual leave and will only disturb either if absolutely necessary”.

-They’ll have a hard time beating the current favourite watering hole though.
+Once relocated they’ll have a hard time beating the current favourite watering hole though.
 When Kirkland’s lawyers are not billing, they get to enjoy one of City law’s best perks: access to Searcys, the bar at the top of the Gherkin.
 Other top freebies include a 24-hour concierge service to help busy junior lawyers with their personal ‘to-do lists’, corporate hospitality seats at the Yankees and Henley Royal Regatta Stewards’ Enclosure tickets.
 There are also fairly regular firm bashes where “literally no expense is spared as a reward for how hard everyone works”.
 Also note that lunches after closing a big deal “can be huge”.
 On a more practical day-to-day level, free breakfast, lunch and dinner in the office are appreciated as “a huge perk”.

 Insider Scorecard